Press Room

 Cancer Registrars: Enhance Cancer Care One Data Point at a Time

 Alexandria, VA, March 7, 2022 — Cancer registrars throughout the world will join their colleagues, fellow medical professionals, and community leaders to observe the 26th annual National Cancer Registrars Week (NCRW) on April 4-8, 2022.
 The 2022 theme, Cancer Registrars: Cancer Registrars Enhance Cancer Care One Data Point at a Time, reflects the important role cancer registrars play in capturing data that informs cancer research, prevention, and treatment programs.
 “Take a moment the week of April 4-8 to celebrate the cancer registry profession by promoting what we do.
-Have pride in the fact that you are having a positive impact on improving cancer prevention and treatment,” advises NCRW Committee Chair Karen E. Schmidt, CTR.
+Have pride in the fact that you are having a positive impact on improving cancer prevention and treatment,” advises NCRW Committee Chair Karen E. Schmidt, ODS.

 Read More: National Cancer Registrars Week 2022 Press Release